Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

 Next, we show that our weak overlap assumption also holds under a singular propensity score, highlighting its powerful relaxation.
 In the following example, the density ratio between the treated and control covariates is unbounded.
-This scenario has not been explored in causal inference studies using KRR.
-We claim to be the first to generalize the concept of overlap in this way.

-\begin{example}[$R$: Singular propensity score] Consider the propensity score \(\pi(z) = z\).
-For \(\cF = H^1([0,1])\) with bounded density source covariates, the first part of Assumption~\labelcref{assumption; weak treatment overlap} holds with \(R \asymp n^{\frac{1}{3}}\). \end{example}
+\begin{example}[$R$: Singular propensity score] Consider the setting where $\cZ=[0,1]$ and the propensity score is $\pi(z) = z$.
+Suppose that $\cF$ is the Sobolev space $H^1([0,1])$ and the source covariate density is bounded away from zero and infinity.
+Then, the first part of Assumption~\labelcref{assumption; weak treatment overlap} is satisfied with $R \asymp n^{1/3}$. \end{example}

-Once again, we emphasize that for \(\pi(z)=z\), the density ratio between the treated and control covariates is unbounded.
 Finally, we present an example of \(B\) under a singular source-target density ratio.
-This example is studied in \citet{tuo2024asymptotic,wang2023pseudo}.
+This example is studied in \cite{tuo2024asymptotic,wang2026pseudo}.

 \begin{example}[$B$: Dirac target distribution] Consider a scenario where \(\cQ_\cT\) is a Dirac point measure at some point \(z_0\).
-For \(\cF = H^1([0,1])\) with bounded density source covariates, the second part of Assumption~\labelcref{assumption; overlap source target} holds with \(B \asymp n^{\frac{1}{2}}\). \end{example}
+For \(\cF = H^1([0,1])\) and source covariates whose density is bounded above and below, the second part of Assumption~\labelcref{assumption; overlap source target} holds with \(B \asymp n^{\frac{1}{2}}\). \end{example}